Mohamed-Magdy-fayed/ng-would-you-rather/README.md

-# AngularWyr
+# Application

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically open your default browser and reload if you change any of the source files.

 ## Code scaffolding